 COP26 has come at the right time.
 The next 10 years are critical.
 We need to change our approach to carbon reduction: if we don’t do more, we will be faced with a real reduction in the quality of life we currently enjoy.
 During the pandemic carbon emissions dropped by 6.4%.
 We need to achieve 7.6% to stay on course to limit a 1.5 deg C rise by 2030.

-In our work we are committed to leading and supporting initiatives that reduce carbon consumption.
+We commit to leading and supporting initiatives that reduce carbon consumption in our work.

 At Ashfold we will

 - Introduce the principles of the circular economy on all our projects